student-smritipandey/DataSentience-AIML/Health AI/README.md

 - **AI in Patient Monitoring & Telemedicine** 📡

 ### Health AI Projects:
--**Disease Prediction using Machine Learning:** A model to predict diseases like diabetes from clinical data.
+- **Disease Prediction using Machine Learning:** A model to predict diseases like diabetes and heart diseases from clinical data.
 - **CCTV Accident Prediction:** AI-powered model for detecting accidents from CCTV footage.
 - **Medical Diagnosis using Deep Learning:** Using CNNs to diagnose diseases from medical images.
 - **Plant Disease Detection:** AI-based system for identifying plant diseases using image classification.